quisys/autoserver/README.md

 Notice: by using this software you agree to the Minecraft server EULA

 Notice 2: This doesn't automatically forward your ports.
+If your friends can't join, the problem is 99.9% that you aren't forwarding the host port (usually 25565).
 Google is your friend here.